isomerpages/psd-psc-annual-report/_the-singapore-psc/0-the-singapore-psc.md

 F.	Dismiss and exercise disciplinary control over public officers+.

 *+These categories of officers do not fall under the PSC’s purview: Singapore Armed Forces personnel, officers in the Judicial and Legal Services, Police Officers below the rank of Inspector, and daily-rated employees.*

-Under the Public Sector (Governance) Act 2018, which came into operation on 1 Apr 2018, the PSC’s concurrence is required for the appointment, promotion and discipline of Chief Executive Officers of Statutory Boards.
+Under the Public Sector (Governance) Act 2018, which came into effect on 1 Apr 2018, the PSC’s concurrence is required for the appointment, promotion and discipline of Chief Executive Officers of Statutory Boards.

 #### **With effect from 1 January 1995, the following personnel functions were devolved to the Personnel Boards in the Ministries:**